rhit-wilsoneb/Projects/Direct Supply KATA/READ_ME.txt

- All questions are gathered from Open Trivia Database The design of the quiz questions and responses was inspired by zyBooks
+ All questions are gathered from Open Trivia Database The design of the quiz questions and responses was inspired by zyBooks The server is NOT mine.
+That is a sample server that we used in my Web Development class given to the class by the professor Dr. Olga Scrivner
+ It is simply used to run the web app which is entirely written by me